 Matt is the Director of Informatics Research and Development at NCEAS and has expertise in environmental informatics, particularly software for management, integration, analysis, and modeling of data.
 Jones has taught at over 20 training workshops over a decade on data science topics including analysis in R, GitHub, programming (e.g., Python), data management, quality assessment and reporting, metadata and data infrastructure, scientific workflow systems, and other topics.

-Amber is the Director for Community Engagement and Outreach at DataONE and Senior Research Fellow at NCEAS.
+Amber is the Director of Learning and Outreach at NCEAS and lead of community engagement and outreach at DataONE and the Arctic Data Center.
 She holds a PhD in Ecology in addition to research experience in bibliometrics.
 She has coordinated and taught numerous workshops focused on data management for Earth and environmental science.
 Her skills include data management, science communication and outreach, and training evaluation.

 Jeanette is a Projects Data Coordinator at NCEAS with extensive experience helping synthesis scientists find, synthesize, document, and publish datasets.
 She also helps maintain the Knowledge Network for Biocomplexity (KNB) data archive.
 She has expertise in R, GitHub, structured metadata, and data archival.
 Jeanette was introduced to data processing and data analysis through her academic background in physical oceanography, and enjoys applying this foundation to more interdisciplinary ecology research.